aanisa/wf_devchal/README.md

 TODO:
+  Add flask cli command to create scaffolding blueprint w. empty req'd files post_compile in the blueprints, composited to root requirements.txt in the blueprints, composited to root

-  Automatically prefix table names in blueprints (flask_sqlalchemy is causing problems) Config is still a global namspace; isolate each blueprint's config Add flask cli command to create scaffolding blueprint w. empty req'd files blueprint_name in tests feels leaky requirements.txt in the blueprints, composited to root webpack config in the blueprints, composited to root post_compile in the blueprints, composited to root nltk_data dir in root is leaky make 500 global and apply everywhere
+  Automatically prefix table names in blueprints (flask_sqlalchemy is causing problems) blueprint_name in tests feels leaky webpack config in the blueprints, composited to root nltk_data dir in root is leaky
+  Config is still a global namspace; isolate each blueprint's config make 500 global and apply everywhere -  maybe copy template when create, update email